arcolinux/archlinux-logout/README.md

 # ArchLinux logout

-# This app will continue to be supported in a slimmed-down version on my personal GitHub here.
+# This app will continue to be supported on my personal GitHub here.

 https://github.com/erikdubois/archlinux-logout